heavy-duty/bounty-program-leaderboard-update-action/README.md

-# Hello world javascript action
+# Leaderboards update github action

 This action get all the issues and create a new leaderboard